Working in Norway?

-Major industries in Norway are the oil and gas industry as well as fishing and ship building.
-However, the ICT sector is the one with the biggest growth rate.
-Major companies in Norway are, for example, Statoil, Norsk Hydro, Orkla, Yara International or Esso.
-If your job search approach is to contact major companies directly, you can search the worldwide business directory Kompass, refer to the Norwegian Yellow Pages or contact the Norwegian Chamber of Commerce in your home country.
+If your job search approach is to contact major companies directly, you can look in the Norwegian company directory refer to the Norwegian Yellow Pages, or contact the Norwegian Chamber of Commerce in your home country.

 Be Modest and Casual

 When doing business in Norway, remember that egalitarianism is one of the cornerstones of Norwegian culture.
-Thus it is important that you don’t come off as overconfident or even arrogant.
-Try to remain modest and do not flaunt your wealth or financial status.
-Although doing business is a rather casual endeavor in Norway, you should still make sure to remain on a surname basis with your business partners.
+Thus, it is important that you don’t come off as overconfident or even arrogant.
+Try to remain modest and do not flaunt your wealth or education.

-At the same time, however, communication styles are quite easygoing and informal.
-This also applies to business meetings.
+At the same time, however, communication styles are quite easy-going and informal, such as in business meetings.
 It goes without saying, of course, that it is still important to remain professional, polite, and respectful.
 Norwegians are true straight-shooters who don’t beat around the bush during business negotiations.
 Don’t be put off by that!

 Social Security in Norway

-While working in Norway, you are usually covered under the Norwegian National Insurance Scheme from your first day of work.
-That way, you are eligible to receive health services and contribute to Norway’s pension scheme.
-If you don’t want to contribute to the Norwegian Social Insurance Scheme, you need to provide proof that you have similar coverage in your home country.
+While working in Norway, you are usually covered under the Norwegian National Insurance Scheme from your first day of work, providing that you contribute to the scheme.
+As a result, you are eligible to receive health services and contribute to Norway’s pension scheme, among other services and benefits (e.g. unemployment benefits or parental leave).
+If you are exempt from the Norwegian National Insurance Scheme, you need to provide proof that you belong to a similar social security scheme in your home country.

 Agreements about Social Security

 Are you a national from a non-EEA country without a social security agreement?
 You are automatically covered under the Norwegian National Insurance Scheme.
-Your membership entitles you to claim health benefits and to contribute to the pensions account.
+Your membership entitles you to claim health benefits and earn pension rights among other benefits.